Does Spray Foam Insulation Reduce Noise? Here’s the Factual Answer

 The cost of spray foam insulation depends on your location, the size of the covered area, and the specific foam insulation product used.
 In general, closed-cell spray foam is more expensive than its open-celled counterparts, while both are more expensive than the standard fiberglass.

-It also depends on whether you carry the installation project yourself or use professional helps, which of course will inflate the labor cost.
+It also depends on whether you carry out the installation project yourself or use professional help, which, of course, will inflate the labor cost.

 The labor and material cost of open-celled spray foam installation by a professional is rough $20/cubic ft, while for close-celled spray foam, it is approximately $40/cubic ft.
 The cost of a spray foam kit depends on the brand and the size, but you can expect to pay anywhere from $12 – $22/cubic ft.

-Now, you already know whether spray foam insulation reduces noise and understand that it works better than thermal insulation.
-If you’re still interested in using this material for noise reduction purposes, it’s recommended to combine it with other material with greater mass and sound absorption and decoupling qualities.
+Now, you know whether spray foam insulation reduces noise and understand it works better than thermal insulation.
+If you’re still interested in using this material for noise reduction purposes, it’s recommended to combine it with other materials with greater mass and sound absorption and decoupling qualities.

 Gravatar Image